 Sana Ouchtati graduated from the Catholic University of Leuven, Belgium, with a Master's degree in European Union policies.
 She also has a Master's degree in International Relations & Business Administration from the High Institute of Commercial Studies in Brussels.

-Isabelle Schwarz (France / Germany) is Head of Programmes and Advocacy at the European Cultural Foundation which she joined in 2002.
+Isabelle Schwarz (France / Germany) is Head of Advocavy, Research and Development at the European Cultural Foundation which she joined in 2002.
 Previously, Isabelle Schwarz was Executive Director of ENCATC, the European Network of Cultural Management and Cultural Policy Education.
 Earlier posts include the World Commission on Culture and Development, the Council of Europe, the Ministry of Culture of France, and cultural NGOs in London, Paris, Brussels, and Copenhagen.
 She serves on several boards and juries.

 Advisor to the Steering Committee

-Gottfried Wagner is advisor to the Austrian Ministry of Culture and Education.
+Gottfried Wagner is now freelance cultural consultant, advisor to public and civil cultural organisations.
+Prior to this, he has been an advisor to the Austrian Federal Ministry for Education and Women’s Affairs.
 For many years, he was Director of the European Cultural Foundation, Europe’s only independent, supranational and pan-European cultural foundation, and of KulturKontakt Austria, a European centre of excellence and resources for education, culture and the arts in Vienna.